olehs/r4s-bluetooth/README.md

 ## Dumps

+You don't need to dump anything, you can just reverse the application itself.
+Later data had been acquired with decompile method

 * dump/auth.on.off.bin
     Initiate an auth from application.
 Hold "+" on kettle.
 Switch kettle "ON".
 Press "OFF" just a second before 100C
 * dump/auth.bin
     Initiate an auth from application. do nothing on kettle

 ## Hardware